-Pieces that otherwise qualify for the saturation letter price and weigh more than 3.3 ounces but not more than 3.5 ounces pay postage equal to the piece/pound price and receive a discount equal to the saturation flat-size piece price (3.3 ounces or less) minus the saturation letter piece price (3.3 ounces or less).
-If claiming a destination entry price, the discount is calculated using the corresponding prices.
+Saturation pieces that are automation-compatible under 201.3.0, are accurately barcoded with a delivery point barcode, and weigh more than 3.3 ounces but not more than 3.5 ounces pay postage equal to the piece/pound price and receive a discount equal to the saturation flat-size piece price (3.3 ounces or less) minus the saturation letter piece price (3.3 ounces or less).
+The discount is calculated using nondestination entry prices only, regardless of entry level.
+This discount also applies to saturation pieces with simplified addresses.
+This discount does not apply to pieces paying nonautomation saturation letter prices.